Quercetin | Sophoretin

 The amount of quercetin used in a formula will vary significantly depending on its role in that particular formula.
 Many flavonoid molecules are part of plants’ protective responses to mild environmental stress.
 Because of this, we don’t think of flavonols like quercetin as being “more is better” ingredients.
-Instead we think it’s better to use them following hormetic dosing principles (see Neurohacker Dosing Principles).
-Quercetin is an interesting ingredient when it comes to dosing, because the oral dose commonly used in animal research is high (the same is true in many human studies), but healthspan has been extended in mice by a dose 80- to 400 times lower .
+Instead, we think it’s better to use them following hormetic dosing principles (see Neurohacker Dosing Principles).
+Quercetin is an interesting ingredient when it comes to formulating, because the oral amount commonly used in animal research is high (the same is true in many human studies), but healthspan has been extended in mice by a dose 80- to 400 times lower .
 Despite the common practice of using high amounts of quercetin in dietary supplements, for long-term use, very low amounts may possibly be a better choice.
-There are several factors we consider for determining the dosing of quercetin in a formula.
-Since we consider it hormetic, we might use low doses in a formulation intended to be taken most days, but much higher doses for a formulation which would only be taken intermittently for a few days at a time.
+There are several factors we consider for determining the amount of quercetin in a formula.
+Since we consider it hormetic, we might use low amounts in a formulation intended to be taken most days, but much higher amounts for a formulation which would only be taken intermittently for a few days at a time.
 We also consider timing.
-We are more comfortable with higher amounts of quercetin early in the day but lower amounts in the evening, because the impact of taking high doses of quercetin at night on sleep in humans has not been studied.
+We are more comfortable with higher amounts of quercetin early in the day but lower amounts in the evening, because the impact of taking high amounts of quercetin at night on sleep in humans has not been studied.
 With quercetin, like all of our ingredients, we also consider its role in a formula.
 Quercetin has influenced the function of many enzymes and processes in preclinical research.
 It’s also been the focus of human studies.
-If its role in a formula is to solely support enzymes/processes, our dose will be low.
-If the role is based on a structure or function benefit from a human study, our dose is likely to be higher.
+If its role in a formula is to solely support enzymes/processes, our serving will be low.
+If the role is based on a structure or function benefit from a human study, our serving is likely to be higher.
 The last thing we consider is what else is in the formula.
 It’s useful to think of polyphenols like quercetin as being somewhat akin to recommendations to eat a variety of fruits and vegetables.
 It's prudent to consume a variety of polyphenol compounds (rather than just one in very high amounts) because they tend to have complementary interactions, often supporting the absorption and use of other polyphenols.
-So, one of the factors we consider when dosing quercetin is the amount of other polyphenols it will be combined with in a formula.
+So, one of the factors we consider when determining the serving of quercetin is the amount of other polyphenols it will be combined with in a formula.*

 Supports learning and memory [2–9]